crowplexus/yu-pan-ko/dictionary.md

 nūl - Nothing

--nasun - Verb comparing an object with another
+-nasun - Verb comparing the object with some other object, or the subject
-- i.e: upaf hoson-nasun hunīn | "Your voice is like a song"
+- i.e: hunīn-nasun hoson upaf | "Your voice is like a song"

 -nupun - Verb to belong to